OfficeDev/open-xml-docs/docs/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically remove all headers and footers in a word processing document.
-It contains an example <span class="keyword">RemoveHeadersAndFooters</span> method to illustrate this task.
+It contains an example **RemoveHeadersAndFooters** method to illustrate this task.

 To use the sample code in this topic, you must install the [Open XML SDK 2.5](http://www.microsoft.com/en-us/download/details.aspx?id=30425).
 You